pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 These chess sets would have been played by the same rules...
 Esses jogos de xadrez teriam sido jogados pelas mesmas regras

-Item.
 4.12.
 Voz Passiva com o verbo auxiliar modal Can (poder)

 Can + (to) be + PP